K\"ahler packings and Seshadri constants on projective complex surfaces: Proof of Theorem and Corollary

-\begin{thm} For all $0 < \epsilon < \epsilon(L;x_1, \ldots, x_k)$ there exists a K\"ahler form $\omega$ on $V$ representing the first Chern class $c_1(L)$ of $L$ and a K\"ahler packing (wrt $\omega$) of $k$ disjoint balls of radii $\sqrt{\frac{\epsilon}{\pi}}$ into $V$.
-Vice versa, if for $\epsilon > 0$ there exists such a K\"ahler packing wrt a K\"ahler form $\omega$ representing $c_1(L)$ then $\epsilon < \epsilon(L;x_1, \ldots, x_k)$. \end{thm} \begin{proof} The idea to prove the first direction of the theorem is to construct K\"ahler metrics on $V$ from sections of $L^{\otimes m}$ whose corresponding K\"ahler forms represent $c_1(L)$ and which concentrate more and more volume around the points $x_1, \ldots, x_k$.
-If the sections are carefully chosen this concentration proceeds in a homogeneous way, and the K\"ahler metrics get sufficiently flat around the $x_q$ to be able to glue in a standard K\"ahler ball of a radius arbitrarily close to $\sqrt{\frac{\epsilon}{\pi}}$.
-The main technical tool for the gluing is the symplectic blow down described by McDuff and Polterovich \cite[\S 5.4]{McDP94}.
+The idea to prove one direction of the Thm.~\ref{packing-thm} is to construct K\"ahler forms on the blow-up of $V$ from global sections of $L^{\otimes m}$ vanishing to higher and higher order in the points $x_1, \ldots, x_k$.
+If the sections are carefully chosen the vanishing is homogeneous in all directions, and the K\"ahler forms get sufficiently flat around the exceptional divisors $E_q$ over $x_q$ to be able to glue in a standard K\"ahler ball of a radius arbitrarily close to $\sqrt{\frac{\epsilon}{\pi}}$.
+The main technical tool for the gluing procedure is the symplectic blow down described by McDuff and Polterovich \cite[\S 5.4]{McDP94}.

 In more details, recall that the standard K\"ahler form $\omega_0$ on $\mathbb{C}^2$ is given in affine holomorphic coordinates $(x,y)$ by $\frac{i}{2}(dx \wedge d\overline{x} + dy \wedge d\overline{y})$, whereas the Fubini-Study K\"ahler form $\tau_0$ on $\mathbb{CP}^1$ is given in homogeneous coordinates $[S:T]$ by $\frac{i}{2\pi}\partial\overline{\partial} \log(S\overline{S}+T\overline{T})$.
 Note that the latter $(1,1)$-form is well-defined on $\mathbb{CP}^1$ because $S\overline{S}+T\overline{T}$ is homogeneous in $S$ and $T$, and that it represents $c_1(\mathcal{O}_{\mathbb{CP}^1}(P))$ for any point $P \in \mathbb{CP}^1$.
 More generally, if $s_0, \ldots, s_N$ are sections of a line bundle $L$ on a complex manifold $X$ defining an embedding